Moir Stakes Tips, Betting, Odds, Horses & More 2025

 Moir Stakes Field

 Each year, we see a quality field of runners line up in the Moir Stakes.
-While we don’t know which runners will feature in the 2024 race, we know it is going to be oozing with quality.
-During race week, the Moir Stakes field will be confirmed and we’ll bring you all this information.
+Seeing though it’s not currently race week, we don’t yet know which runners will take part.
+However, if history is anything to go by, we do know it is going to be a high-quality field filled with the best sprinters.

 If you want to get some guidance on which runners might be targeting the Moir Stakes, you should check out the odds.
 We’ll also include the odds in our “Odds” section below when they are available.
 The runners that are more favoured in the market are more likely to make an appearance.